yk-liu/yk-liu.github.io/_posts/2019-01-12-Lie-Group-and-Lie-Agebra/Lie-group-and-Lie-Algebra.md

 \big[\varphi^*(\omega_{\varphi(p)})\big](v_p)=\omega^*_{\varphi(p)}(u_p)\dfdas \omega_{\varphi(p)}(v_{*p})
 $$

+where the RHS only contains quantities we have defined.

-# Lie Algebra of a Lie Group
+## Lie Algebra of a Lie Group

 Recall that in the chapter on tangent vectors, we mentioned that in general there is no way to define a vector using vocabularies of manifold itself.
 Lie algebra can be seen as a way to connect a tangent vector $V_p\in T_p M$ at point $p\in M$ to a neighboring point $p^\prime \in M$. ***Only*** in this sense, can one think the tangent vector as an infinitesimal little arrows (namely $\vec {pp^\prime}$) on manifold $M$.